chabubakarshab/urlshort/README.md

-# Instagram Image Shortener for Facebook
+# Instagram URL Shortener

 This is a Next.js application that creates shortened URLs for Instagram CDN images.
-When these shortened URLs are shared on Facebook, the images are displayed using Facebook's own CDN, which helps bypass content filters and prevents posts from being removed.
+The shortened URLs display the original Instagram CDN images directly when shared.

 ## Features

 - Create shortened URLs for Instagram CDN images
-- Special meta tags optimized for Facebook's crawler
+- Meta tags optimized for social media sharing
 - Random elements to make each post look unique
-- Bypasses Facebook's content filters
 - Works with Instagram CDN URLs
+- Simple, easy-to-use interface

 ## How It Works

 1. You provide an Instagram CDN URL
 2. The application creates a shortened URL
-3. When Facebook crawls this URL, it sees special meta tags
-4. Facebook processes the image and creates its own CDN link
-5. The image appears to be coming directly from Facebook's CDN
+3. When the shortened URL is shared, it displays the original Instagram CDN image
-6. Regular users who click the link are redirected to the original Instagram image
+4. Regular users who click the link are redirected to the original Instagram image

 ## Deployment